jehillert/7-eleven-code-challenge/README.md

 - Sentry middleware provides all of the actions leading up to an error in breadcrumbs;

 I did not have time to implement environment variables, but this code can be run in the following branch with a valid SENTRY_DSN.

+[this link](https://1drv.ms/v/s!Ahk-EzuDqhiElsFmyM_6qcZ_iFsCzA?e=mt2ScZ) shows the app logging locally in development, and sending logs to the project hosted on Sentries website.

 Branch
 https://github.com/jehillert/7-eleven-code-challenge/tree/sentry-integration